pkgdemon/gs-wmaker/README.md

 ## Building Window Maker

-This fork is inteded to be built and installed wihin [GNUstep Desktop](https://github.com/onflapp/gs-desktop).
+This fork is inteded to be built and installed as part of [GNUstep Desktop](https://github.com/onflapp/gs-desktop).

 ## Notable changes: